rasor/rasor.github.io/content/2019/AzPractize.md

 ## Intro

-It was previously called VSTS.
+It was previously called VSTS and Visual Studio online before that.
 In relation to Azure Resources we want to use DevOps for storing version controlled ARM templates and their deployment pipeline as well.

 Starting out simple we can have a PS1 script called `create-envir.ps1` for deployment.